immobiliare/RealFlags/README.md

 let userFlagsLoader = FlagsLoader(UserFlags.self, providers: [fb, local])
 ```

-Now you can query values from `userFlagsLoader` by using the `UserFlags` structure (it suppports autocomplete and type-safe value thanks to @dynamicMemberLookup!).
+Now you can query values from `userFlagsLoader` by using the `UserFlags` structure (it suppports autocomplete and type-safe value thanks to `@dynamicMemberLookup`!).
 Let me show it:

 ```swift